Encyclopaedia Index

 Different velocity components may need different solution procedures.
 For example, a boundary-layer flow in which z is the predominant flow direction is best handled with point- by-point solution for u and v, but slab-wise solution for w.
 The reason is that w is strongly influenced by viscosity in these circumstances,whereas u and v are not.

 In some fluid-flow simulations, it is best to use the TERMS command in order to switch off the viscous terms entirely.
 More surprisingly, perhaps, it is sometimes permissible to switch off the convection terms as well.
 For example, when the flow takes place in a porous medium such as EARTH or sand, the only important terms are the pressure gradient and the resistance exerted by the medium; so there is no point in computing terms which are negligible.
-(See DARCY in TR 200 for an automatic means of establishing the porous- media-flow equations).
+The Encyclopaedia entry, Darcy, explains how to activate this feature.

-A number of other devices eg ADDDIF, GALA, ZDIFAC, NEWRH1 etc. are available for solution control and economy.
-These are in Group 8; they are described in TR200.
+A number of other devices e.g. ADDDIF, GALA, ZDIFAC, NEWRH1 etc. are available for solution control and economy.
+These are in Group 8; they are described in the Encyclopaedia.